rust-lang/rust/docs/dev/architecture.md

 ## Code Map

-This section talks briefly about various important directories an data structures.
+This section talks briefly about various important directories and data structures.
 Pay attention to the **Architecture Invariant** sections.
 They often talk about things which are deliberately absent in the source code.